Viewing a Property

 • How is the communal space and heated and is this in good working order?

 These points all matter because, if there are cracks, leaks or inadequate heating, you are much more likely to get damp and mould inside the property.
 Viewing a property in person gives a much better indication but even then, mould can be painted over and blamed on the current tenants not opening the windows or drying cloths inside.
-If you are veiwing in person you can ask the current tenants, who may tell a very different story.
+If you are viewing in person you can ask the current tenants, who may tell a very different story.
 Always be suspicious as it better to be safe than sorry.
 Further information is available on our Damp and Mould page.

 Bathroom/toilet(s)